dprint/dprint/docs/process-plugin-development.md

 # Creating a Process Plugin (Schema Version 3)

-Process plugins are created (as opposed to the recommended WASM plugins), when the language does not have good support for compiling to a single _.wasm_ file.
+Process plugins are created (as opposed to the recommended Wasm plugins), when the language does not have good support for compiling to a single _.wasm_ file.

 ## Rust - Using `dprint-core`